shiplet/shiplet.dev/posts/cs-fundamentals-stacks.md

 Rust has `Structs` and `Enums`, which can have object-like characteristics, but are their own entities.
 For a more in-depth discussion of these differences, see my post [Core Rust Features for Non-Rustaceans](https://shiplet.dev/post/core-rust-features-for-non-rustaceans).

-The main thing to notice here is that, because Rust is a statically typed, and in order to make our `Stack` usable for a wider range of data types, it contains some `generic` parameters.
+The other thing to notice here is that, because Rust is statically typed, and in order to make our `Stack` usable for a wider range of data types, it contains some `generic` parameters.
 Generic parameters signal to the Rust compiler that you anticipate this `struct` being used for a wide variety of data types.
 I'll call these out in code comments below.